 - Does proctoring make a difference?

-If you missed any of the other blogs in series we have explored, here's a quick recap: First, we considered myths related to privacy.
+If you missed any of the other blogs in this series that we have explored, here's a quick recap: First, we considered myths related to privacy.
 This can be the privacy of one’s physical surroundings or their computing equipment.
 Next was myths about security, which can relate to data in transmission or storage as well as the treatment of biometric data.
 Third, was myths related to accessibility.
 Leaners may need accommodations for physical, cognitive, and/or emotional disabilities.
 Finally, we considered myths related to bias which can include socio-economic, religious, gender and/or racial bias.

 Now that you're all caught up, let's dive into today's topic to explore if proctoring technology can fail a student, if testing is necessary, and if proctoring makes a difference.
 Take a look at the SmarterReflections video to learn more.